Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 In Real Estate, 6% is the Standard Commission

-The model of charging 6% commission and splitting the earnings between all the parties involved has really been the standard way of doing things in the real estate industry for about 100 years.
+The model of charging a 6% commission and splitting the earnings between all the parties involved has been the benchmark in real estate transactions for years.
 However, the past several decades have started to shake things up with discount brokerages and agents renting a desk and keeping 100% of the commission earned.

 Some brokers have devised systems that abandon the standard 6% commission with a reduced commission structure.